 Development should retain and where possible enhance access to the wider countryside.
-The scale, design and layout of development (including any landscaping) should minimise adverse impacts on publicly accessible views over open countryside, and towards key landmarks, including:
+The scale, design and layout of development (including any landscaping) should minimise adverse impacts on publicly accessible views over open countryside as noted in the supporting text, and towards key landmarks, including:

 - The River Stour;

 - White Mill Bridge;

 - Packhorse Bridge at Millmoor;

 - St Mary's church tower in Sturminster Marshall;

 - St Mary's church tower in Almer;

 - Stag Gate;

-- Charborough Tower;
+- Charborough Tower

-- Badbury Rings.
+- Badbury Rings

-7.4 LOCAL GREEN SPACES
+5.4 LOCAL GREEN SPACES

-7.4.1 National planning policy allows communities to identify those places which are well related to existing settlements and hold a particular local value to be designated as "Local Green Spaces".
+5.4.1 National planning policy allows communities to identify those places which are well related to existing settlements and hold a particular local value to be designated as "Local Green Spaces".
 This designation provides strong protection against development, that should last well beyond the Neighbourhood Plan period.

-7.4.2 Potential local green spaces were identified in our consultations and have been checked against the criteria set out in national policy.
-Those that met the criteria are described below, with more detail in Appendix 3:
+5.4.2 Potential local green spaces were identified in our consultations and have been checked against the criteria set out in national policy.

-Figure 9: Lime trees in Churchill
+Figure 9.
+Lime trees in Churchill Close